ebuyakin/maichat/docs/messages_with_code_snippets.md

 I'll create a formal specification document for the code snippet extraction and overlay system we just discussed.

-# Code Snippet Extraction and Overlay Display Specification
+# Code & Equation Extraction and Overlay Display Specification

 ## Status
 Draft - Under Discussion

 ## Scope
-This specification covers the extraction, display, and interaction with code snippets in MaiChat message history.
+This specification covers the extraction, display, and interaction with code snippets and (Phase 2 extension) LaTeX equations in MaiChat message history.

 ## See Also
 - `docs/plan.md` - M25 Message formatting milestone